- 2 years, 120 ECTS credits

 - Optional and supplementary courses, 45 ECTS credits

 The core courses provide the students with a shared background in microeconomics (including consumer theory, producer theory, general equilibrium theory and welfare economics) and quantitative methods (including statistics and econometrics).

 The optional courses broaden and deepen the students’ empirical and theoretical knowledge directly relevant for the economic analysis of agricultural, food and environmental policy issues.
-The courses require in some cases a good command over the subject covered in the core courses and should therefore be taken during the second year.

-The thesis shall draw on and deepen subjects covered in the courses of the programme.
+The Master’s thesis shall draw on and deepen subjects covered in the courses of the programme.
 It shall be 40-60 pages long.
 It has to be submitted and presented orally by the student at the end of the second year of studies.
 Students may adopt a theoretical or empirical approach, but are encouraged to address a concrete policy issue.